1BitPay/api/source/index.html.md

 <aside class="notice">
 Explanation
 <br>
 &emsp;&emsp;1.
-The password of the private key is "1bitpay" + the merchant's number
+The password of the private key is "1bitpay" + the merchant's ID (Obtain from Merchant System --> System Settings)
 <br>
 &emsp;&emsp;2.
 The encryption type adopts PKCS12
 <br>